ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 the transport protocol under the TEEP protocol might be implemented outside of any TEE.
 If any mechanism other than EAT is used, it is up to that mechanism to specify how privacy is provided.

+Since SUIT Reports can also contain sensitive information, a TEEP Agent SHOULD also encrypt SUIT Reports as discussed in {{eat-suit-ciphersuite}}.

 In addition, in the usage scenario discussed in {{directtam}}, a device reveals its IP address to the Trusted Component Binary server.
 This